mehwaffle10/Waffle_Balance/README.md

 - Can be folded using interact (e by default)

 ### Boulders (Rock and roll mode is the block destroying mode like when launched from a catapult)
+- Team based collisions
+    - added team colors to sprite
+    - does not collide with allied players
-- Team based collisions like TDM (allows friendly archers to shoot through them but not enemy)
+    - allows friendly archers to shoot through them but not enemy
 - Cost 40 coins so they can be bought by all classes but are less spammable
 - Can still convert to your team by picking them up
 - Ignore no build zones when in rock and roll mode, allowing them to destroy backwall in the flag room and behind shops